syncopika/gifCatch_desktop-Windows-/readme.md

 ### then if everything worked out, a successful processing message should show
 ![done](screenshots/process_successful.png "finished processing")

-### you can find the finished gif (called "test" - can't choose name yet, sorry!) in the currect folder as the program, as well as its frames in the "temp" directory.
+### you can find the finished gif (called "test" - can't choose name yet, sorry!) in the same folder as the program, as well as its frames in the "temp" directory.
 ![find your gif](screenshots/done.png "find the gif and its frames")

 ### here's my result: